FuelLabs/fuels-ts/apps/docs/src/guide/predicates/send-and-spend-funds-from-predicates.md

 Let's use the above predicate to validate our transaction.

-Once you've compiled the predicate (`forc build`), you'll obtain two important artifacts: the JSON ABI and the predicate's binary code.
+Once you've compiled the predicate (`forc build`) and imported the artifacts into your project (`npx fuels typegen`), you'll obtain two important artifacts: the JSON ABI (property of the generated factory object) and the predicate's binary code (found in the generated hex file).
 These are needed to instantiate a new predicate.

 <<< @/../../docs-snippets/src/guide/predicates/send-and-spend-funds-from-predicates.test.ts#send-and-spend-funds-from-predicates-2{ts:line-numbers}